Jätkäsaari pilot data

-Digiroad (https://vayla.fi/web/en/open-data/digiroad) is a database that provides comprehensive and up-to-date information of the Finnish road and street network.
+Digiroad (https://vayla.fi/web/en/open-data/digiroad) is a national database that provides comprehensive and up-to-date information of the Finnish road and street network.
 It includes the road geometry and road attribute data.
 The data is available free of charge and can be used for development and commercialization of transport and mobility services.

 The open data APIs include, for example:

 Road traffic (https://www.digitraffic.fi/en/road-traffic/):

 • Traffic Measurement System data (450+ measuring stations)